The Shooter's Story

 Beginning in 2008, my family and I started Shooter’s Charity Golf Outing.
 The game of golf was one of Chad’s passions and what better way to pay tribute to him than to start a golf outing in his name.
 Shooter was a nickname that Chad picked up along the way and originated from the movie “Happy Gilmore”, and the character Shooter Mcgavin.
 So with all of these things heavy on our minds we started and ran a successful golf outing and will continue in the years to come.

-Over the past 8 years we have been able to raise over $87,000 for Nationwide Children's Hospital.
+Over the past 8 years we have been able to raise nearly $100,000 for Nationwide Children's Hospital.
 We plan to continue this outing in the years to come and with the help of players and sponsors we will continue to generate money for Children’s Hospital.
 Our goal is not just about raising money, our goal is to help out children in similar situations as my brother Chad.
 There are children that are born with fatty acid oxidation and we want to help the doctors and researchers.
 Some cases will go undetected until later on in life, like Chad, and with more research hopefully lives can be saved.

 Thank You For Your Support,